 Our empty being cries out to be filled.
 We try to fill ourselves with all kinds of things, but only God truly “fits.”
 No wonder studies, relationships, entertainment, or even adopting a worthy cause ultimately leave us feeling flat, aimless, and unfulfilled.
 Blaise Pascal, the famous French mathematician and physicist, said, “The infinite abyss in man can only be filled by an infinite and immutable object, that is to say, only by God Himself.”
 Until God comes into our human spirit, we’re empty.
 We’re made to contain God; without Him, our lives are meaningless.

 We also need to realize the Bible says all have sinned and fall short of God’s glory.
 Without exception, every human being is sinful; this sin is the source of all evil acts, both great and small, committed in the world.
 As sinners, we’re under God’s judgment, unable to approach Him.
 So are we doomed to remain empty, without God, and live a pointless existence?

 The answer is an emphatic no. God never gave up on His plan for us.
 To solve the problem of sins, He, the eternal God, became a man, Jesus Christ.
 Jesus was God Himself living on earth as a man, reaching the humanity He so loves.
 He was a person like no other; all His living, deeds, and words were perfect.
 After living a sinless life, Jesus was crucified, dying in our place to save us from eternal judgment.
-Because Jesus died for us, we can be forgiven and can receive God, the One we were created for.
+Because Jesus died for us, we can be forgiven and washed of our sins.